 – scroll down to see further images –

-This fine and wearable amulet pendant of high-grade silver is from Rajasthan and dates to the early 20th century or before.
+This fine and wearable amulet pendant of high-grade silver is from Rajasthan and dates to the 19th century.

 It encloses a hand-painted image of Ganesh and two female attendants framed by the silver in a Rajput-style cusped arch, and beneath a thin sheet of glass.

 The amulet box is of silver that has been chased on the front with parrots and leafy motifs.

 Four eyelets at the top allow for suspension.
 Multiple silver spherical bells dangle from the sides and the lower edge.

 Such an amulet most probably was acquired from the environs of a temple by a pilgrim and worn thereafter as a keepsake.

 A related example is illustrated in Untracht (1997, p.
 131).